 Be sure you trust your source

-Try a small amount to test the strength
+Try a small amount first

 Some strains of cannabis may have higher THC content and may have a stronger effect than you were expecting.
 If you know it’s a stronger strain, you can use less and avoid unnecessary smoke and toxins in your lungs.

 Indicas are more relaxing and can help control nausea, improve appetite and help with sleep.

 Sativas can lighten your mood, improve your appetite and make you laugh and talk.